melzoghbi/DataCamp/README.md

 ## Folders Structure

 + Labs Folder: Contains Labs of this data camp.
-+ Resources Folder: Contains the Hands-on labs in a word document format (.docx).
++ Resources Folder: Contains the Hands-on labs in a word document format (.docx), demos, and other Machine Learning resources.
 + PPT Folder: Contains the deck for this data camp.